-ADSA South Gauteng Branch News from Chairperson Lila Bruk
+ADSA South Gauteng Branch News

 2012 has been an exciting year for the ADSA Gauteng South branch.
 Our first event of the year in February was on eating disorders and featured presentations on the psychology behind eating disorders (Dr Kenneth Jennings), childhood body image (Lila Bruk), the role of the media in eating disorders (Suna Cassia) and a very honest account from an actual compulsive overeater about her experiences (Tamarai Olckers).